Post composed to this, Pentatonix’s “Hallelujah.”

 And I’ve seen your flag on the marble arch

 Those horrible minutes of poor communication, Andrei learned again that I was casting past abusers as him, despite that he didn’t do or say things with an abusive mindset.
-It certainly didn’t help that a mutual friend of ours was similar regarding our bonds, in fact this throughout the time I formally entered into an established relationship with him, it’s been taken up by well-meaning individuals.
+It certainly didn’t help that a mutual friend of ours was similar regarding our bonds, in fact this throughout the time I formally entered into an established relationship with him, it’s been taken up by well-meaning individuals who haven’t learned to mind their interest.

 And love is not a vict’ry march